MouldyHamburger/MouldyHamburger/README.md

 - 👋 Hi, I’m @MouldyHamburger
-- 👀 I’m interested in ...
-I dunno
+- 👀 I’m interested in ... creating crappy python applications
-- 🌱 I’m currently learning ...
-I dunno
+- 🌱 I’m currently learning ... python
-- 💞️ I’m looking to collaborate on ...
-I dunno
+- 💞️ I’m looking to collaborate on ... my crappy python applications
-- 📫 How to reach me ...
-I dunno
+- 📫 How to reach me ... ask your mother

 <!---
 MouldyHamburger/MouldyHamburger is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.